google/skia-buildbot/autoroll/PROD.md

 changes to see if you can identify which change caused the license script to fail.
 Sometimes adding a new directory in third_party without a LICENSE file can cause the script to fail ([example](https://bugs.chromium.org/p/skia/issues/detail?id=8027)).
+Sometimes a typo in license headers can cause the script to fail ([example](https://skia-review.googlesource.com/c/skia/+/241879)).

 If you need to run the license scripts manually on a clean local checkout, then follow these steps-